The truth about bath bombs

 Author: Kayla Mackie | Product Safety Investigator | ConsumerSafety.org

 It seems like bath time has recently risen in popularity.
-If you’re an Instagram fanatic like so many of us, I’m sure you’ve seen the photos of beautiful rainbow filled tubs with heaping effervescent bubbles.
+If you’re an Instagram fanatic like so many of us, I’m sure you’ve seen the photos of the beautiful rainbow filled tubs with heaping effervescent bubbles.
 But have you ever wondered what those glittery balls of goodness were made out of?
 Just because they’re beautiful on the outside doesn’t mean they are beautiful on the inside.

 As the Product Safety Investigator at ConsumerSafety.org, I decided to do some research on this growing trend.
 At first glance, it didn’t look too bad.
-But after actually digging deep into the ingredients (and stumbling along some unpronounceable words), I came to the conclusion that it was necessary to share this important information with the rest of the world.
+But after actually digging deep into the ingredients (and stumbling along with some unpronounceable words), I came to the conclusion that it was necessary to share this important information with the rest of the world.

 Terribly Toxic Ingredients